denoland/deno/README.md

 		libgcc_s.so.1 => /lib/x86_64-linux-gnu/libgcc_s.so.1 (0x00007f104f1a6000)
 		libc.so.6 => /lib/x86_64-linux-gnu/libc.so.6 (0x00007f104eddc000)
 		/lib64/ld-linux-x86-64.so.2 (0x00007f104fc64000)
-	>
 	```

+* Always dies on on uncaught errors.

+* Supports top-level await.

+* Aims to be browser compatible.

+## Status

+Segfaulty.

 No docs yet.
-For the public API see
+For some of the public API see
 https://github.com/ry/deno/blob/master/deno.d.ts

 And examples are around here: